morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 **Alpha diversity** describes the diversity within a single community/sample.
 It considers the number of different species in that sample (also referred to as species richness).
 Additionally, it can take the abundance of each species into account to measure how evenly taxa are distributed across the sample (also referred to as species evenness).

-One caveat to rarefaction is that the subsampling creates non-integer numbers (i.e., not whole numbers) and this is an issue for some diversity indices that require integers.
+One caveat to rarefaction is that subsampling creates non-integer numbers (i.e., not whole numbers) and this is an issue for some diversity indices that require integers.
 So we need to round our numbers to their nearest whole number and then put that count table back into our phyloseq object, like so:

 ```R